-A 'straight line' distance measurement is used in all home to school distance measurements.
-Distances are measured by Hertfordshire County Council using a computerised mapping system to two decimal places.
+A 'straight line' distance measurement is used in all home to school distance measurements for community and voluntary controlled schools in Hertfordshire.
+Distances are measured using a computerised mapping system to two decimal places.
 The measurement is taken from the AddressBase Premium address point of your child's house to the address point of the school.
-Premium data is a nationally recognised method of identifying the location of schools and individual residences.
+AddressBase Premium data is a nationally recognised method of identifying the location of schools and individual residences.